Who should replace Mike Martin Jr. as FSU baseball HC?

 The Resume:

-Mientkiewicz played for Florida State from 1993 - 1995, also a part time roommate with Mike Martin Jr. He played for 12 years in the Major leagues and also played for the U.S. Olympic team, winning a gold in Sydney.
+Mientkiewicz played for Florida State from 1993-1995, also a part-time roommate with Mike Martin Jr. He played in the Major Leagues for 12 years and also played for the gold-winning U.S. Olympic team in Sydney.
 Mientkiewicz has coached over five seasons in the minor leagues.

 He most recently served in 2017 as manager of the Fort Myers Miracle, the Minnesota Twins’ Class-A Advanced affiliate.
 He has led his teams to the postseason in four of the last five seasons, 2013, 2014 and 2017 with Fort Myers and in 2015 to the Southern League Championship with Class-AA Chattanooga.